paknudsen/CasePortal/README.md

 ## Background
 This is a simplified version of how a web application is typically structured in Brandsdal Group.
-It is meant to give a more relevant case envrionment than "New Project" would do.
+It is meant to give a more relevant case environment than "New Project" would do.

 Web application is based on a ASP.NET Core MVC Web App template, with some of our adaptations for structure and setup.